 You can be in your first epic brawl in a matter of minutes.
 Check out Storybook Brawl today!

-Be sure to comment down below or leave a comment on our YouTube Channel if you have questions or topics you want us to cover.
+Be sure to comment down below or leave a comment on our YouTube Channel if you have questions or topics you want us to cover, and read up on our Hero’s Hour beginners guide.